 The internet is a fabulous place to get information and support, especially for things as personal as dads cheating on moms.
 But, to truly heal and recover, you need in-person support.

 Talk to an adult you trust – a teacher, guidance counselor, friend’s parent, or an older, wiser friend.
 Please don’t try to cope with the fallout of your dad’s affair by yourself!
 You need to lean on people in person, to get help from someone who can hug you and tell you things will be okay.

-And, take heart in the fact that my article on coping with difficult parents is one of my most popular on Quips and Tips for Achieving Your Goals!
+And, take heart in the fact that my article on coping with difficult parents is one of my most popular here on Blossom.
 Our parents make mistakes, have psychological problems, and sometimes are just plain stupid and cruel.
 Our job is to become as resilient as possible, and not let their problems and mistakes ruin our lives.

-If your mom is staying with your dad after he cheated on her, read How Do You Forgive Your Husband After an Affair?
+If your mom is staying with your dad after he cheated on her, read How to Forgive and Recover From You Spouse’s Infidelity.
 It’ll help you understand what she’s going through.

 If your dad is cheating on your mom, write down your story and feelings.
 Expressing yourself in writing is one of the best ways to heal….and remember that you WILL heal and be happy again!

 I can’t give advice, but you may find it helpful to share what you’re going through.